What Exactly Is The Gospel?

 The gospel, the good news was delivered by Christ to the House of Israel in Galilee, where the Assyrians, more than seven centuries earlier, first took them captive.
 These people are our Christian ancestors.
 And they are nations today according to the prophecy given by Israel to his twelve sons in Genesis forty-nine.

 It is correct that we've gotten away from understanding what the gospel is and for whom it is meant.
 And yes we need to get the good news right.
 After all, if evangelists don't know for whom the gospel is meant, and what it means, how can they preach the gospel delivered by Christ in the first century?
+They can't.
+That means all those Christian denominations with their missionaries running to and fro all over the face of the Earth are delivering the wrong news.
 [Again, see the Feature article, The Good News Colour Revolution].

 As the apostle Paul told the church in Galatia, "I marvel that you are so soon removed from him that called you into the grace of Christ to another gospel: as we said before, so say I now again, If any preach any other gospel to you than that you have received [from the apostles, in the Biblical record for us today], let him be accursed."
 [Gal.1:6, 9].
 This is a strong warning for Christian leaders.
 [See the Feature article, Three Temple Ages Make A Plan].

 The good news as first delivered by Christ, is for the people who sat in darkness.
 Since the first century, the children of the House of Israel were called the sons of the God of the living [Mark 12:27].
 We are no longer divorced.
 We no longer sit in the shadow of death.
 Now, we Christians just need to realize who we truly are in order for us to fully understand the gospel delivered by Christ and the apostles in the first century.
 [For more details, see the Feature articles, We're Abraham's Seed And Heirs and And It's Still A Mystery].

 Italics and [ ] are the author's.